 TitleIX.info - This website provides a non-technical guide to ten key areas of Title IX.

 Title IX Resources (PDF) - This list includes links to organizations and information to help you take advantage of Title IX.
-It is formatted in PDF to make it ready for you to handout.

 General Information on Title IX, its Regulations, and Coordinators